Åled

 Åled is a locality situated in Halmstad Municipality, Halland County, Sweden, with 1,775 inhabitants as of 2020.
 The community is located just over 10 km northeast of Halmstad.
 The Nissan river runs through the area.

 Spånstad is located in the northwestern part of the village, and Enslöv is in the east.
 Northeast of Åled there is a small lake named Torsjön and "Gröta håla" (a giant's kettle).

 History

 The area around Åled has been built up for a longer time, with the church village of Enslöv being mentioned by name already in the 14th century.
-In the late 1800s the locality Åled formed as the newly constructed railway allowed indudstry to be built.
+In the late 1800s the locality Åled formed as the newly constructed railway allowed industry to be built.

 Enslöv has likely been home to a church since the later half of the 10th century, although the current church was built in 1835, as the older church was destroyed in a fire started by a lightning strike.

-Åled was part of a separate municipality, Enslöv rural municipality, until the municipalitys merger into Halmstad Municipality in 1974 as part of the Swedish municipal reforms during the early 1970s.
+Åled was part of a separate municipality, Enslöv rural municipality, until its merger into Halmstad Municipality in 1974 as part of the Swedish municipal reforms during the early 1970s.